Iam-Mak/Case-Studies/Google Data Analytics Capstone: Case Study/Case Study 2 : How Can a Wellness Technology Company Play It Smart ?/readme.md

 #### weight_log
 - In `weight_log` we have total 8 different columns and 67 entries and 8 unique users.
+- delete the columns LogId and Fat as they do not hve any relevant information.

 #### hourly_calories
 - In `hourly_calories` we have total 3 different columns and 22099 entries and 33 unique users.